KinderRiven/PIE/src/index/CCEH/README.md

 and USENIX FAST2019 paper "[Write-Optimized Dynamic Hashing for Persistent Memory](https://www.usenix.org/conference/fast19/presentation/nam)"

 ## Compilation
-This directory contains simple correctness test: Insert a bunch of randomly generated keys first and search related value to check these keys are correctly inserted.
+This directory contains simple correctness test: Insert a bunch of randomly generated keys first and search related value to check if these keys are correctly inserted.

 To run this simple test, type:
 ```